LANDIS-II-Foundation/Project-Tahoe-Central-Sierra-2019/README.md

 # Scripts

-Contains the scripts used to analyze LANDIS-II model outputs.
+Contains R scripts that were used to derive inputs and to analyze LANDIS-II model outputs.

-- Any scripts used for inputs?

 # Stanislaus_insect_testing

-We parameterized the southern Sierra Nevada, using inputs from the 2007 fisher project (https://github.com/LANDIS-II-Foundation/Project-Sierra-Nevada-2007), to calibrate and test our insect extension against the data provided by Chris Fettig in:
+We parameterized the southern Sierra Nevada, using inputs from the 2007 fisher project (https://github.com/LANDIS-II-Foundation/Project-Sierra-Nevada-2007), to calibrate and test our insect extension against the data provided by Chris Fettig in: (https://doi.org/10.1016/j.foreco.2018.09.006).

-REFERENCE HERE.